hhvm/hhvm-autoload/README.md

 How It Works
 ============

- - A parser (FactParse or DefinitionFinder) provides a list of all Hack definitions in the specified locations
+ - A parser (FactParse) provides a list of all Hack definitions in the specified locations
  - This is used to generate something similar to a classmap, except including other kinds of definitions
  - The map is provided to HHVM with [`HH\autoload_set_paths()`](https://docs.hhvm.com/hack/reference/function/HH.autoload_set_paths/)